A vcr and home theater system connected together

 • 5.
 Insert a VHS tape and press play on your VCR to make sure everything is working correctly.

-See also How to Put Up a Tv Mount
+See also How to Mount Tv Bracket on Brick Wall

 It’s important to note that some home theater systems may have multiple inputs, so make sure you are connecting your VCR to the correct input.
 Additionally, if you have a newer TV that does not have RCA inputs, you may need to purchase an RCA to HDMI converter to connect your VCR to your TV.